Universal quantum computing with qubits embedded in trapped-ion qudits: Acknowledgements

 \section{Acknowledgements}

-The research is supported by the Priority 2030 program at the National University of Science and Technology ``MISIS'' under the project K1-2022-027.
-The work of A.S.N. and E.O.K. was also supported by the RSF Grant No. 19-71-10091.
+We thank B.I.
+Bantysh and I.V.
+Zalivako for fruitful discussions.
+The research is supported by the Priority 2030 program at the NIST ``MISIS'' under the project K1-2022-027.
+The work of A.S.N. and E.O.K. was also supported by the RSF Grant No. 19-71-10091 (development of qutrit-based and ququart-based decompositions).